I'm Rebecca, I'm 19 years-old and originally from London, although I'm currently living and studying in Bournemouth.

-When I'm not reading or blogging, I'm at university studying Media and Communications, finding any antique or vintage shops (I love anything old) or more likely, eating.
+When I'm not reading or blogging, I'm at university studying Communication and Media, finding any antique or vintage shops (I love anything old) or more likely, eating.

 I mostly read Young Adult books as I think that is one of the most varied and interesting genres around at the moment.
 Although, I do read some adult fiction novels.
 Some of my favourite books are The Truth About Forever by Sarah Dessen, The Night Circus by Erin Morgenstern, The Fault in Our Stars by John Green and The Chaos Walking series by Patrick Ness.